 Cancellation or modification by event organizer

 Should Nergica be forced to cancel the event due to force majeure, participants will be informed as soon as possible.
-If, in such a case, the participant is no longer able to take part in the event, Nergica will provide a refund.
+In such a case, Nergica will provide a refund.

 Delays or cancellation of air or sea transport